kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 ## Media

 - All media was obtained from shutterstock and google.
 Media was an MP3 that my brother Derek Rogerson kindly gave to me.
+All Media is for Educational purposes only and cannot be distributed.

 ## Acknowledgements